 Among many other changes, COVID-19 has geared up to online learning.
 However, Is it just a crisis management tool like makeshift hospitals?
-In fact, the rapid uprising of the Internet, smartphone, and laptop adoption offers colleges and universities a new option.
+In fact, the rapid uprising of the Internet, smartphone, and laptop adoption offer colleges and universities a new option.
 Online learning offers students and institutions great flexibility, and thus, online courses are increasing in number and scope.
-However, Advantages and Disadvantages of eLearning are not clear yet.
-Are the advantages of eLearning more than disadvantages?
-Are we on the road to having an online learning platform as a strong substitute to campus-based learning practices?
+However, the Advantages and Disadvantages of eLearning are not clear yet.
+Are the advantages of eLearning more than the disadvantages?
+Are we on the road to having an online learning platform as a strong substitute for campus-based learning practices?
 Therefore, it is necessary to look at the details.

 Online learning has become a lifeline for the continuation of learning during the shutdown.
 The advantages of distance learning over the Internet are not free from disadvantages.
 Many ask whether educational technology should play a more significant role in student learning beyond the immediate crisis.
 And what that might look like.

 Of course, there are some obvious benefits of online education.
 It’s cheaper due to both scale advantages and less need for physical facilities.
 It also takes less time as travel time is saved.
 On top of it, it offers a self-paced learning opportunity.
 Moreover, it is modern.
 Consequentially, this mode of distance learning has been gaining popularity.
 Particularly to serve the purpose of learning by maintaining social distance, there is no other option.
 Moreover, eLearning overcomes the distance in making quality learning materials readily available to all.
-However, along with benefits, it also suffers from limitations.
+However, along with its benefits, it also suffers from limitations.

 Advantages and Disadvantages of eLearning are evolving

 Major advantages of eLearning are:

 - offers a quality education at an affordable cost,